Austin FC: Ownership and management

 Austin FC is owned by Two Oak Ventures, formerly known as Precourt Sports Ventures, which is led by CEO Anthony Precourt.
 Other investing partners in Two Oak Ventures include actor Matthew McConaughey, local entrepreneur Eduardo Margain, former Dell executive Marius Haas, energy entrepreneur Bryan Sheffield, and real estate businessman David Kahn.

 Affiliates and academy

 Affiliates

 In 2022, Austin FC launched their reserve team, Austin FC II, which began play in 2023 as part of MLS Next Pro's Western Conference.
 They currently play at Parmer Field at the St. David's Performance Center.
-The current coach is Brett Uttley.
+The current coach is Jason Shackell.

 On May 17, 2023, David Rodríguez became the first Austin FC II player to sign a short-term contract with the first team.
 Two months later, Valentin Noël became the first Austin FC II player to appear in a first team match, coming on in the 90th minute of a Leagues Cup match.